bhauman/bhauman.github.com/drafts/inline-eval.md

 demonstrate how inline evaluation helps us build and refine code incrementally.

-Evaling these functions in the editor could work as a spartan interface to the game, but it would definitely be better to display this data using our `display-html` function.
+Evaling these function calls in the editor could work as a spartan interface to the game, but it would definitely be better to display this data using our `display-html` function.
 Right?
+Right??

+Now if we examine the data that the `look` function returns we can see that it's returning a **hash map** of some sort, with the keys `:desc`, `:seen`, `:exit` and so on.
+Each of these keys map to **string** descriptions of the state of the game.

-Let's work on formatting the data returned by `look` with HTML.
+Let's work on formatting the data returned by `look` into some HTML that we can display.

 <div class="cljs-editor-new"><pre>
 ;; First lets see what data is returned